craigmcchesney/dp-support/README.md

 - A prototype implementation was built focusing on the creation of a general API supporting [ingestion](https://github.com/osprey-dcs/datastore) and [query](https://github.com/osprey-dcs/datastore-service) of heterogeneous data types including scalar, array / table, structure, and image.
 Service implementations were created using Java for both the Ingestion and Query Services, as well as libraries for building client applications.
 The prototype technology stack included both [InfluxDB](https://www.influxdata.com/) (for time series data) and MongoDB (for metadata).
 This prototype did not meet the project goal for ingestion performance.
 - A prototype web application was created using JavaScript React.js and using the gRPC query API.
 - Performance benchmark applications were developed and executed to evaluate candidate technologies for use in the Data Platform implementation in light of the project performance goal stated above.
 Benchmarks focused on gRPC for API communication; InfluxDB, MongoDB and MariaDB for database storage; and writing JSON and HDF5 files to disk.
 The benchmark results showed that it was likely we could build service implementations meeting our performance requirements by using gRPC for communication and [MongoDB for storing "buckets" of time series data](https://dev.to/hpgrahsl/a-slightly-closer-look-at-mongodb-5-0-time-series-collections-part-1-32m6).
-- An initial implementation of the Ingestion Service providing a gRPC API and using MongoDB for storing time-series data was built.
+- An initial Java implementation of the Ingestion Service providing a gRPC API and using MongoDB for storing time-series data was built.
 It is accompanied by a performance benchmark application that is used at each stage of development to measure performance relative to the project goal.
 The initial implementation exceeds our goal by a comfortable margin, but this will continue to be a focus as the project evolves.

 # todo and roadmap